 The Users area is where you can manage all of your users and groups within your console.
 Click below to learn about the various administrative controls you have beneath the Users tab.

-Read this tutorial, or watch our User and Group Management-related videos, to learn about the various ways to manage users and groups in your KnowBe4 console.
+Read this tutorial, or watch our User and Group Management-related videos on our Tutorial Videos page, to learn about the various ways to manage users and groups in your KnowBe4 console.

 -Downloading a Sample CSV